 Since filming the first edition, a lot has changed in the East Kimberley with the expansion of the Ord River Scheme and the general growth in tourism and we are both keen to keep the film relevant and up to date.

-The film sells on a DVD at Lake Argyle and a couple of other places in the region as well as directly from our website and it’s been very popular since it’s release around 7 years ago.
+The film sells on a DVD at Lake Argyle and a couple of other places in the region (and is included in our All Access Pass) and it’s been very popular since it’s release around 7 years ago.

 No matter how you do it, by car or by plane, getting to Lake Argyle from Melbourne is an expensive proposition so rather than burn $1500 plus on airfares, I opted to put that money and a bit more into the fuel tank instead and drive up there and back.